ngrogg/linux-sysadmin-scripts/gcp/README.md

 # GCP scripts

 ## Overview
+A collection of scripts for servers hosted in the Google Cloud Project.

 ## Scripts
 **diskList.sh**, A BASH script for finding a disk in a project.
 Takes a server and project as an